polkadot-developers/polkadot-docs/develop/interoperability/send-messages.md

 ## Introduction

 This page provides an overview of the `pallet-xcm`, an essential FRAME pallet enabling parachains to send and execute XCM messages, interact with the XCM executor, and facilitate asset transfers between chains.

-This page will help you understand the key roles and primary extrinsics of the `pallet-xcm`
+It will help you understand the key roles and primary extrinsics of the `pallet-xcm`

 ## XCM Frame Pallet Overview